-What is the type of questioning in this passage called?
+(iv) What is the type of questioning in this passage called?

-Topic 4: Mycenae and Troy.
-All parts -(a), (b) and (c) - should be attempted.
-Answer three of the following questions.
-Use one or two sentences only in each answer. (a) Each question is worth eight marks. (i) Who was the husband of Helen before she eloped with Paris?
-What was the Simois? (ii) What is a tholos tomb?
+All parts - (a), (b) and (c) - should be attempted. (a) Answer three of the following questions.
+Use one or two sentences only in each answer.
+Each question is worth eight marks. (i) Who was the husband of Helen before she eloped with Paris? (ii) What was the Simois?
+What is a tholos tomb?
 Name a famous tholos tomb. (iii) (iv) What is shown in Photograph 3 on Paper X?
-In what citadel did Nestor live? (v) (vi) What did Carl Blegen contribute to our knowledge of Troy?
-(24)Give an account of Heinrich Schliemann's excavations at either (b) (i) Mycenae or Troy.
-(20)(ii) In your opinion, what was Schliemann's a) worst mistake in his excavations and b) best achievement in his excavations?
-Give reasons for your answer.
-(12)(c) (i) What is shown in Photograph 4 on Paper X?
-(6) (ii) Name two archaeological sites where artefacts such as these were found.
-(6) Who discovered how to read the writing on these artefacts? (iii) (6) What type of information do these artefacts give us about Mycenaean society?(6) (iv) (80 marks)
+In what citadel did Nestor live? (v) What did Carl Blegen contribute to our knowledge of Troy?
+(24)(vi) What did Heinrich Schliemann say first made him interested in Troy when he was a (b) (i) child?
+(8) In which modern country is Hisarlik? (ii)(8) (iii) How many levels of Troy did Schliemann find?
+(8) Mention one mistake that Schliemann made in his excavations of Troy. (iv) (8) (c) (i) What is shown in Photograph 4 on Paper X?
+(6) Name two archaeological sites where artefacts such as these were found. (ii) (6) Who discovered how to read the writing on these artefacts? (iii) (6) (iv) What type of information do these artefacts give us about Mycenaean society?
+(6) (80 marks)

+Mycenae and Troy.

+Page 5 of 12 [Turn over

 Topic 5: The Athenian Acropolis.

-All parts -(a), (b) and (c) - should be attempted.

-- (a) Answer three of the following questions.
-Use one or two sentences only in each answer.
-Each question is worth eight marks. - (i) What is a peplos? - (ii) In which order of architecture is the temple shown in Photograph 5 on Paper X? - (iii) What is a caryatid?
-Where would you see one on the Acropolis? - (iv) How did Pericles die? - (v) What is a stylobate?
-You may use a diagram in your answer. - (vi) What is the meaning of the word Acropolis?
-(24) - (b) Write a brief description of the exterior of the Parthenon.
-You may use a sketch as part of your answer.
-(12) - (ii) Write a brief description of the interior of the Parthenon.
-You may use a sketch as part of your answer.
-(10) - (iii) People think the sculptures decorating the outside of the Parthenon are beautiful.

-Do you agree with them?
-Give reasons for your answer.
-(10) - (c) Read the following extract from Pericles' Funeral Speech and answer the questions that follow.
+All parts - (a), (b) and (c) - should be attempted.
+Answer three of the following questions.
+Use one or two sentences only in each answer. (a) Each question is worth eight marks. (i) What is a peplos? (ii) In which order of architecture is the temple shown in Photograph 5 on Paper X?
+What is a caryatid?
+Where would you see one on the Acropolis? (iii) How did Pericles die? (iv) What is a stylobate?
+You may use a diagram in your answer. (v) (vi) What is the meaning of the word Acropolis?
+(24)(b) (i) Who were Iktinos and Kallikrates?
+(8) (ii) With what materials was the chryselephantine statue of Athene made?
+(8) Who was the sculptor responsible for making this statue? (iii) (8) (iv) Where would you see a pediment on the Parthenon?
+You may draw a diagram if you wish.
+(8) (c) Read the following extract from Pericles' Funeral Speech and answer the questions that follow.
 "Our constitution is called a democracy because power is not in the hands of a few, but of the people.
 Yet ours is no mere ordinary city.
 No other city provides so much leisure for the spirit - contests and sacrifices all the year round and beauty in our public buildings to cheer the heart and delight the eye day by day.
 We are lovers of the beautiful without being extravagant and lovers of wisdom without being soft.
 We regard wealth as something to be used properly, rather than as something to boast about.
-Our city is an education to Greece."

-- (i) Pericles says that Athens is run by a democracy.
+Our city is an education to Greece." (i) Pericles says that Athens is run by a democracy.
 What does Pericles mean by a 'democracy'?
-(6) - (ii) Mention two things Pericles says Athens has to offer.
-(6) - (iii) Mention two compliments he gives to the Athenian people.
-(6) - (iv) Do you think ancient Athens is an education to us today?
+(6) (ii) Mention two things Pericles says Athens has to offer.
+(6) Mention two compliments he gives to the Athenian people.
+(6) (iii) (iv) Do you think ancient Athens is an education to us today?
 Give reasons for your answer.
 (6)